National Highway 127 (India): New Gatanga

 New Gatanga is a Town of Nagaon District.
 New Gatanga Located New Gatanga Highway.
 New Gatanga old name is Gotonga.
 National Highway 127 (New Gatanga Highway) & Kolong River Passes through the center of New Gatanga Village.
 New Gatanga Famous for newly established New Gatanga Engineering College (Nagaon Engineering College).
 New Gatanga Culturally famous for Gatanga Temple Naam Kirtan Festival & Shitala Puja & Mela.
 New Gatanga also Known as Temple City.
 New Gatanga famous Building Landmark is Gatanga Shopping Complex- Building it's also located near New Gatanga Highway.
 New Gatanga Total Population is more than 3000.
 New Gatanga is Now Developed Industries, Educational Sectors, Highway Connectivity & more.
 New Gatanga also have many fisheries like Gatanga Beel, Gatanga Fisheries Point, Gatanga-Kuthani Beel etc.

-The Kolong River, A tributary of Brahmaputra River flows through in the New Gatanga and in the process divided the into two distinct region: New Gatanga and Chokitup.
+The Kolong River, A tributary of Brahmaputra River flows through in the New Gatanga and is the border between the regions of New Gatanga and Chokitup.